senarukana/emeralddb/README.md

 	edb>> connect localhost:48127
 It will return +OK to if your connection has been built sucessful.

-### Database
+### Scheme
-The first time, you use it you need to create a database.
+The first time, you use it you need to create a scheme.

 	edb>> create test

-Then you can type show databases to see how many databases you have.
+Then you can type show schemes to see how many databases you have.

-	edb>> show databases
+	edb>> show schemes
-	# delete database test
+	# delete scheme test
 	edb>> drop test

-The database will be set to null by default.
+The scheme will be set to null by default.
 You need to specify it before executing any operations.

 	edb>> use test